Dieter Cunz: Career in the United States

 Cunz and Seidlin enjoyed summer vacations in the company of Richard Plant in Manomet, Massachusetts, and Mallnitz, Austria.
 Plant described Cunz in these terms:

 In 1959 he was awarded the Officer's Cross by the Federal Republic of Germany "in recognition of his efforts on behalf of German language instruction in the United States and his scholarly contributions in the field of German American immigration history".
 In 1961 the Arts College Student Council of Ohio State University awarded him its Good Teaching Award, and in 1964 he received the Alfred J. Wright Award for "dedicated service to student activities and student organizations".

 With tongue firmly in cheek, Cunz described himself in these terms in late December 1968, just a few weeks before his death:

 Cunz was in declining health during his final years, suffering from high blood pressure and a heart valve defect.
-Even so, his death following a heart attack on February 17, 1969, at the age of 58, was unexpected and plunged Seidlin into a deep depression.
+Even so, his death following a heart attack on February 17 (Seidlin's birthday), 1969, at the age of 58, was unexpected and plunged Seidlin into a deep depression.
 In a signal honor, Ohio State University in 1969 named its new building for foreign languages and literatures after him (Dieter Cunz Hall of Languages, at 1841 Millikin Road, Columbus, Ohio).
 Following Seidlin's death in 1984, his remains were interred alongside those of Cunz at the Walnut Grove Cemetery in Worthington.